iagox86/dnscat2/doc/protocol.md

 - (uint16_t) packet_id
 - (uint8_t)  message_type [0xFF]
-- (uint16_t) reserved
+- (uint16_t) ping_id
 - (ntstring) data

 #### Notes

-- The reserved field should be ignored.
-It's simply there to make it easier to parse (since every other packet has a 24-bit header).
+- The 'ping_id' field should be simply echoed back from the server as if it was data
-- This is the only message that isn't part of a session